eric g johnson law

 Arrest Warrants

 Police obtain arrest warrants if they have a strong reason to suspect you of a crime.
 The police must provide probable cause for a judge to issue a warrant against you.
 Once the police have a warrant for your arrest, they can apprehend you anywhere at any time.
 The police will bring you before a judge to potentially set bail.
-You will then have the option to pay or remain in jail.
-The stakes in criminal cases are high, and you may need a criminal defense attorney to help protect your rights.
+This initial court appearance is known as a bail hearing, where the judge will determine the conditions of your release.

 Things to Consider Before Turning Yourself into the Police